AmithGspn/CyberInfra_labs/Labs/P4_dpdk/Introduction_to_Match_action_Tables_(Part_2)/objectives.rst

 Objectives
 ==========

-By the end of this lab, students should be able to:
+By the end of this lab, you should be able to:

 #.
-Define the need for SDN and data plane programmability.
+Understand what match-action tables are used for.
 #.
-Understand the structure of a P4 program.
+Describe the basic syntax of a match-action table.
 #.
-Compile a simple P4 program and deploy it to a software switch.
+Implement two tables in a P4.
 #.
-Start the switch daemon and allocate virtual interfaces to the switch.
-#.
-Perform a connectivity test to verify the correctness of the program.
+Trace a table’s misses and hits.